If you have spent any time around dementia care professionals, you may have noticed something: they rarely correct their patients.

 How This Connects to the Calls

-When she calls and asks when you're coming — she's not really asking for a calendar date.
-She's asking: are you coming?
+When they calls and asks when you're coming, they's not really asking for a calendar date.
+They's asking: are you coming?
 Are you still there?
 Am I still important to you?
 Am I safe?

 The validation therapy response to every call is the same: answer those questions.
 "I'm coming, and I can't wait to see you.
 You're always on my mind.
 I love you."
 Whether that's literally true in every specific detail matters much less than whether it addresses the emotional question underneath.